goarray/PlanetBiomGenerator/Readme.md

 # Expiremental UI added (now QtPy6)

-- .biom and .png files will now be created a a new /Output/ folder
+- .biom, .png and .dds files will be created in a /output/ folder
 - Most setting are adjustable for .biom creation, a simple planet texture pipeline added

 # USE at your own risk!
 Mostly works pretty ok.